BINANCE SMART CHAIN

 Well, Binance Smart Chain is here to change that, a new blockchain with a full-fledged environment for developing high-performance decentralized applications.
 It was built for cross-chain compatibility with Binance Chain to ensure that users get the best of both worlds.

-Scalability remains one of the most challenging hurdles to blockchain development.
+remains one of the most challenging hurdles to blockchain development.
 And that’s where Binance Smart Chain comes in.

 Binance Smart Chain was envisioned as an independent but complementary system to the existing Binance Chain.
 Dual-chain architecture is used, with the idea being that users can seamlessly transfer assets from one blockchain to another.
 In this way, rapid trading can be enjoyed on Binance Chain, while powerful decentralized apps can be built on BSC.
 With this interoperability, users are exposed to a vast ecosystem that can cater to a myriad of use cases.